About

 • It’s very easy to make and a very forgiving recipe.
 You can easily adjust the amounts and vary the flavor to your liking.

-• You will learn how to get the MOST flavor from the jalapenos (or other types of chili) that you’ll be using.
+• You’ll learn how to get the MOST flavor from the jalapenos (or other types of chili) that you’ll be using.

 • You don’t have to use jalapenos to make this syrup either.
 You can use serrano peppers, or any other kind of green chili, OR even red chili peppers.